HOKA Bondi 9 Running Shoe Review

 The HOKA Bondi 9 is the latest version of the premium cushioned cruiser.
 Compared to the HOKA Bondi 8, this model features an updated midsole, replacing compression-molded EVA foam with supercritical EVA foam.
 Although the rocker geometry remains the same, the improvements in the new midsole foam give the latest iteration a livelier ride, thanks to its softer, lighter composition that increases energy return.
 This shoe also fits more true to size than its predecessor.
 We recommend that individuals with wider feet purchase wider models or opt for a half-size up to provide more room in both the forefoot and heel.

 Overall, this shoe is designed for slow, consistent mileage and maximum comfort.
 Compared to the HOKA Clifton 10, it delivers a softer and more cushioned ride with greater underfoot protection but less versatility for faster efforts.
-Runners seeking a similarly plush feel with a livelier response might prefer the HOKA Skyward X, which uses a soft PEBA and EVA foam midsole blend for added rebound.
-For those who want a bouncier and more responsive trainer outside the brand, the ASICS MEGABLAST, with its light weight and FF Turbo² foam, is a fantastic option due to its versatility, allowing the runner to run a variety of paces and workouts.
+Runners seeking a similarly plush feel with a livelier response might prefer the HOKA Skyward X. There's also the HOKA Gaviota 6, a premium support trainer designed to guide your foot through the stride.
+For those who want a bouncier and more responsive trainer outside the brand, the ASICS MEGABLAST, with its light weight and FF Turbo² foam, is a fantastic option that's versatile enough for a variety of paces and workouts.

 For more options, check out our recommendations for the best running shoes, as well as the best long-distance running shoes and the best shoes for running a marathon.